tamnguyen676/ServerBasedChat/README.md

 Class ChatServer:

-  acceptConnection: Should run this after intializing client to accept their connection
+  acceptConnection: You must run this function after intializing a client to accept their connection.

   send: Sends a sequence of bytes to a client index(0 = client A; 1 = client B etc)